Alpha Sigma Alpha: Symbols

+Activities

 In 2016, Alpha Sigma Alpha relaunched its membership education program, where members learn about the sorority's values.
 The program is broken down into four stages to correspond with four stages of membership, namely new members, initiates, senior members, and alumnae.
 The new member program includes online and in-person components, a handbook, a journal to reflect on the sorority's ritual, and a mentorship via an older collegiate member.
 Initiates also learn about the sorority's values online, have chapter programs, and may be certified to become a mentor to a new member if they wish.
 Graduating members have monthly meetings on how to transition from college and have a legacy project.
 Alumnae receive quarterly newspapers, blogs, and webinars.

 The sorority currently runs a Sexual Assault Prevention Program, SPEAK UP, where members may watch videos online on topics including "healthy relationships, bystander intervention, self-care and consent, and alcohol and risk reduction."
 Collegiate chapters host one workshop per semester on such topics, facilitated by a trained regional staff member.